kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 - The HPA's behavior specs which limit the scale of any potential changes
 - Normal operation resumes after controller initialization

-These issues would only affect HPAs that have explicitly set selectionStrategy: OwnerReference.
+These issues would only affect HPAs that have explicitly set SelectionStrategy: OwnerReference.
 Existing HPAs will continue to function with the default LabelSelector strategy.

 ###### What specific metrics should inform a rollback?